SPONSORED: Check Out 4 Your Car Connection’s Weekly Featured Vehicle! - NewsBreak

 explore venango

 CRANBERRY TWP., Pa.
-(EYT) – A local man was scammed out of nearly $7,000 through Bitcoin, police say.
-According to Franklin-based State Police, the incident happened at 12:20 a.m. on Sunday, January 22, near Fletcher Lane in Cranberry Township, Venango County.
-Police say a known victim sent $6,700.00 to...
+(EYT) — Police are asking the public for information regarding a hit-and-run accident that occured on Thursday afternoon.
+According to Franklin-based State Police, this crash happened at 6:38 p.m. on Thursday, January 26, on State Route 257, in Cranberry Township, Venango County.
+Police say an unknown...

 explore venango